 Paris has undoubtedly one of the world’s best public transportation systems.
 With the Metro, RER, bus, tram, and taxi, no Parisian address is too far from affordable public transportation.
 When you arrive, consider purchasing a Carte Orange monthly pass.
 It gives you unlimited access to the entire public transportation network of Paris, as long as you stay within the zones you chose at the time of purchase.
 If you plan to stay at least a year, consider the annual Carte Imagine’R transportation pass.
 It’ll save you even more money.

-If you’re planning travel throughout France during your stay, but you’re not ready to purchase a full train pass, the SNCF Carte de Reduction Jeune is a great value.
-Once you purchase this card [available at any Parisian train station for €50 (about $65)], you can use it when you purchase train tickets (unlimited trips) to receive a discount, up to 50 percent off your ticket.
+If you’re planning travel throughout France during your stay, but you’re not ready to purchase a full train pass, the SNCF Jeune Advantage card is a great value.
+Once you purchase this card [available at any Parisian train station for €50 (about $60)], you can use it when you purchase train tickets (unlimited trips) to receive a discount, up to 50 percent off your ticket.
 Don’t forget to bring a passport size photo and valid ID when you purchase the card.

 Academics are important, but you didn’t choose to study abroad just to study.
 While in France, you can have a unique and exciting social life.
 You just need to know where to look.
-Here are two organizations that organize parties, outings, social events, and trips for international and French students: Le Club International des Jeunes à Paris (CIJP) (www.club-international.org).
+Meetup.com provides access to groups that organize parties, outings, social events, and trips for international and French students.
+FUSAC describes how to meet people in Paris participating in a variety of activities.

 Parisian Events and Culture

 One of the biggest advantages of living in France’s largest city is the yearlong selection of entertainment and events.
 From fairs and festivals, to movies, theaters, cabarets, clubs and sporting events, Paris is truly the cultural capital of Europe.
 Metro is a free daily newspaper in French that includes news and culture articles.
 Metro also has a guide for exhibitions, concerts, and movies.
 Lylo is an essential tool for live music aficionados.
 It lists all the concerts in Paris and its suburbs no matter what type of music you’re after: electronic, jazz, rock, reggae, or world music.
 The Parisians also buy the Pariscope or L’Officiel des Spectacles, both of which list weekly events.
-Go online to www.parisinfo.com or www.whatsonwhen.com for more.
+Go online to parisjetaime.com for more information about events.